xamfoo/reactive-obj/README.md

   level object. `['fruits', 'apple']` is a valid keypath, which is analogous to `somevar['fruits']['apple']`.
 - `valueIfNotSet` *Any*
-  - `valueIfNotSet` is not provided to guarantee the key was not found.

 Beware of mutating the returned value as it changes the stored object without triggering reactivity.
 A way to avoid this is to specify a `transform`